ponceedi000/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

   * `"{ a } -> { b } -> { c } -> NULL"`
 - Any exceptions or errors that come from your code should be semantic, capture-able errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.

+### Solar System Exploration, 1950s – 1960s

+- [x] Can successfully instantiate an empty linked list
+- [x] Can properly insert into the linked list
+- [x] The head property will properly point to the first node in the linked list
+- [x] Can properly insert multiple nodes into the linked list
+- [x] Will return true when finding a value within the linked list that exists
+- [x] Will return false when searching for a value in the linked list that does not exist
+- [x] Can properly return a collection of all the values that exist in the linked list

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->